willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 #### Initial sync

-For the first sync, the service should read data in your WFM system and write the data to Shifts.
+For the first sync, the connector should read data in your WFM system and write the data to Shifts.
 We recommend you sync two weeks of future data.

 #### After the initial sync